 Visitor Information for Guernsey

-For more information about food on Guernsey take a look at the Good Food Guernsey website where you can check for local food festivals, events and farmers’ markets around Guernsey.
+For more information about food and best restaurants on Guernsey take a look at the Good Food Guernsey website where you can check for local food festivals, events and farmers’ markets around Guernsey.

 Accommodation – We stayed on Guernsey at Albany Apartments in St Peter Port, for comfortable self-catering holiday apartments that are ideal for families and at the St Pierre Park Hotel, a 4 star hotel with golf course set in parkland beside a lake.
 Check out more hotels on Guernsey with Booking.com